-\cite{robinson2019} conjectured that in the case of stratified manifolds -- such as the pinched torus -- the changes in a circular coordinate with generalized penalty would concentrate near the strata.
-That way one could use the circular coordinates to locate these kinds of features.
+In \cite{robinson2019} it was conjectured that in the case of stratified manifolds -- such as the pinched torus -- the changes in a circular coordinate with a generalized penalty would concentrate near the strata.
+That way, one could use the circular coordinates to locate these kinds of features.

 To evaluate the conjecture, we have looked at two different sampling schemes for the pinched torus: in Figure~\ref{fig:Example-3}, we sample the parameter space $[0,2\pi]\times[0,2\pi]$ uniformly at random, and in Figure~\ref{fig:Example 6} we use the volume uniform sampling scheme that we will describe in Section~\ref{subsec:Volume-uniform-sampling-scheme}.